oliverde8/php-etl/docs/DescribeChain.md

 // ...
 ```

-Then you can create load the yaml and use it to create the ChainProcessor.
+Then you can load the yaml and use it to create the ChainProcessor.

 ```php
 $chainProcessor $builder->buildChainProcessor(